Police make arrest in killing of Louisiana postal worker

 Bond was set at $250,000.

-Investigators believe Gentry shot 52-year-old Antonio Williams as he was bringing mail to the home.
+Authorities say they believe Gentry shot 52-year-old Antonio Williams as he was bringing mail to the home.

-Investigators said there does not appear to have been a dispute between the two men prior to the shooting.
+Investigators say there does not appear to have been a dispute between the two men prior to the shooting.

 Williams was shot in his upper body.
 He was taken to a nearby hospital but died a short time later.